Shuwpagwe Qalawebateqo

 Shuwpagwe Qalawebateqo (Къалэбатыкъо Шупагуэ) was a Circassian politician and military commander who served as the 1st leader of the Circassian Confederation from 1807 to 1827.
 He took part in the Russo-Circassian War.
 Not much is recorded about Qalawebateqo.

 Biography

 Early life

 Not much is recorded about Qalawebateqo, as Circassians did not write down their history, and all knowledge comes from Russian and British sources.
+He had a brother named Kushmud.
 His exact birth date is not known.
 Of Circassian Natukhaj nobility, he was raised with a martial education.

 Name

 His name translates to "Shuwpagwe, son of Qalubat".
 In 1807, Shuwpagwe Qalawebateqo self-proclaimed himself as the leader of the Circassian confederation, and divided Circassia into 12 major regions.

 Participation in the Russo-Circassian War

 Qalawebateqo was a respected person all around Circassia and fought in the Russo-Circassian War.

 Leadership

 In 1807, Shuwpagwe Qalawebateqo self-proclaimed himself as the leader of the Circassian confederation, and divided Circassia into 12 major regions.
 These regions were Shapsugo-Natukhaj, Abdzakh, Chemguy, Barakay, Bzhedug, Kabardo-Besleney, Hatuqway, Makhosh, Bashilbey, Taberda, Abkhazia and Ubykh.

 In 1827, Ismail Berzeg officially declared the military confederation of the Circassian tribes.
 By the end of 1839, he managed to unite a significant part of the population under his control.
 His nominal reign therefore came to an end.